 Demo revealed that the tub surround wall framing showed no sign of significant moisture intrusion.
 Although the previous tile installer had used concrete backerboard without a waterproofing layer, tub surround tile gets a lot less moisture intrusion than shower tile.
 So that was a saving grace.

-However, here’s a pro tip for making a tub surround that’s truly moisture resistant: don’t use regular drywall screws for installing concrete backerboard.
+However, here’s a pro tip for making a tub surround that’s truly moisture resistant: DO NOT use regular drywall screws for installing concrete backerboard.
 This causes galvanic corrosion when you don’t apply a waterproofing barrier, and it gives moisture a direct line straight into the wall framing:

-And here’s an advanced pro tip for making a tub surround that’s truly waterproof: USE SOME ACTUAL WATERPROOFING!
+And here’s a very simple tip for making a tub surround that’s truly waterproof: USE SOME ACTUAL WATERPROOFING!

 In this case, the clients chose to go with concrete backerboard waterproofed with RedGard.
 Only costs an extra $50 and guarantees a mold-free tub/shower combo that will last for at least half a century: